This article written by Dr Kia Pajouhesh first appeared in Australasian Dental Practice Magazine, on the evolution of dental payment plans.

 While it may, at first sight, seem appealing to choose a payment plan with a lower interest to your business, we have to remember that we are not buying flat-screen televisions or lounge-room furniture.
 The ongoing intimate nature of the dentist–patient relationship, and the emphasis we place on goodwill within our patient base, dictates that high interest penalty default rates will end up creating “badwill” for you and your practice and this may have financial repercussions far greater than the initial savings on interest fees for the practice.

-Secondly, shorter repayment periods of 12 months or less, although appealing for the business by way of lower upfront costs, are actually akin to irresponsible lending since most patients taking up payment plans will need the longer repayment periods to afford their monthly repayments.
+Secondly, shorter repayment periods of 12 months or less, although appealing for the business by way of lower upfront costs, are actually akin to irresponsible lending since most patients taking up dental payment plans will need the longer repayment periods to afford their monthly repayments.
 A patient who finalises their repayments is a happy one.
 They will not blame you for introducing them to a black hole of unjustifiably high compounding interest and they will also be better positioned to undergo further rounds of treatment having benefited from a genuine no-interest facility.

 Having an understanding of what patients are looking for in a payment plan can be helpful to practitioners when choosing a plan.
 There’s little point in choosing a plan that doesn’t work for your patients as they may go to another practice offering more appropriate payment terms or just avoid dental treatment entirely.